 2. Skipping strength training

-Research shows that including 2-3 strength training sessions/per week increases running efficiency over a 8-12 week period [1,2].
+Research shows that including 2-3 strength training sessions/per week increases running efficiency over an 8-12 week period [1,2].

 Adding strength training sessions to your training will likely reduce your risk of injury.
-And with 24% of half marathoners and 30% of full marathon runners reporting injury during or 2 weeks after their event [3], a weights session once or twice a week is a good trade-off.
+And with 24% of half marathoners and 30% of full marathon runners reporting injury during or 2 weeks after their event [3], a weightlifting session once or twice a week doesn’t sound like a bad investment of time and energy.

 3. Missing a session and then jumping into the progressive version

-If you miss a session, perhaps a weekly long run or mile repeats, don’t try to make up the miles in your next session.
+If you miss a session, perhaps a weekly long run or mile repeats, don’t try to make up the miles in your next workout.

 Also, don’t skip the progression and move on to the more difficult version.

-For example, if you have a session of 4×1 mile repeats and the following week you’re supposed to do 5 x 1 mile repeats, do the 4×1 instead.
+For example, if you miss your workout of 4×1 mile repeats but you’re supposed to do 5 x 1 mile repeats the following week, do the 4×1 instead that week instead.

 Progressing too soon without the proper training increases your risk of injury.

-4. Not investing into the proper running gear
+4. Not investing in the proper running gear

-Bare minimum, if you’re going to be participating in a half marathon, you need running shoes.
-There are amazing shoes for every type of runner.
-You can read our recommendations on best half marathon running shoes.
+If you’re going to be participating in a half marathon, you need good running shoes.
+You can read our recommendations on the best half marathon running shoes.

 FAQs